 Fascia comes in a variety of sizes like 1×6″, 1×8″, and 1×10″.
 To determine what size is needed for your home you will need to measure your existing fascia boards.

-There are only a couple choices of materials that Fascia is available in.
+There are only a couple of choices of materials that Fascia is available in.
 Wood is the most common material because it is cheapest and easiest to work with.
 Always remember that all wood will rot from water exposure.
-Therefore you will need to paint the fascia with a waterproof based paint and sealant.
+Therefore you will need to paint the fascia with waterproof-based paint and sealant.

 There are other options for fascia such as composite fascia which is made up of wood chips, sawdust, and epoxy resin.
 Or you could even get your existing wood fascia wrapped with aluminum or vinyl to act as a shield and protect the wood.